-Why it works: Reveal information, new data or a new concepts that’s completely new to your audience, packaged differently, or offers a fresh novel way to solve an old problem.
+Why it works: Reveal information, new data, or a new concept that’s completely new to your audience, packaged differently, or offers a fresh novel way to solve an old problem.
 The human brain loves novelty.
-An unfamiliar, unusual, or unexpected element in a presentaiton intrigues the audence, jolts them out of their preconceived notions, and quickly gives them a new way of looking at the world.
-What you present may not be earthshattering or unfamiliar to your audience but that doesn’t mean you cannot deliver it in a fresh new way.
+An unfamiliar, unusual, or unexpected element in a presentation intrigues the audience, jolts them out of their preconceived notions, and quickly gives them a new way of looking at the world.
+What you present may not be earth-shattering or unfamiliar to your audience, but that doesn’t mean you cannot deliver it in a fresh new way.

-For instance going back to the title of this topic, new information could be about the benefits of rapid weight loss as opposed to other diets.
-You can let your audience know that yes! you can lose weight rapidly and safely with you.
-There are clinical studies that prove rapid weight loss programs work better than standard diets.
-OR simply that this SOZA weight loss kit can help patients lose weight rapidly along with support from the clinic.
+For instance, going back to the title of this topic, new information could be about the benefits of rapid weight loss as opposed to other diets.
+You can let your audience know that yes!
+You can lose weight rapidly and safely with you.
+Clinical studies prove rapid weight loss programs work better than standard diets.
+OR simply that this SOZA weight loss kit can help patients lose weight rapidly, along with support from the clinic.

 B. Deliver Jaw-Dropping Moments

-Why it works: Jaw-dropping moments create what neuro-scientists call an emotionally charged event, a heightened state of emotion that makes it more likely your audience will remember your message and act on it.
+Why it works: Jaw-dropping moments create what neuro-scientists call an emotionally charged event, a heightened state of emotion that makes it more likely your audience will remember and act on your message.
 These are where props come in handy for demonstrations.

 C. Lighten Up

 Why it works: Humor lowers defenses, making your audience more receptive to your message.
-It also makes you seem more likeable, and people are more willing to do business with someone they support or like.
+It also makes you seem likable, and people are more willing to do business with someone they support or like.

-Relax during your segment, have fun!
+Relax during your segment, and have fun!
 Add some humor.
 Smile.
-Tell the host that people would like to lose a 1lb an hour if they could!
+Tell the host that people would like to lose 1lb an hour if possible!

 3. Make It Memorable

-Why it works: Remember the brain doesn’t pay attention to boring things.
+Why it works: Remember, the brain doesn’t pay attention to boring things.
 It’s nearly impossible to be bored if you’re exposed to mesmerizing images, captivating videos, intriguing props, beautiful words, and more than one voice bringing the story to life.
-Nobody is going to ask you to build multisensory experiences in your presentation, but once they experience it they will love every minute of it.
+Nobody will ask you to build multisensory experiences in your presentation, but once they experience it, they will love every minute.
 The brain craves multisensory experiences.
-Your audience might not be able to explain why they love your presentation; it will be your little secret.
+Your audience might be unable to explain why they love your presentation; it will be your little secret.

-During your show, it would be great to have bi-roll showing before and afters of patients or animation (ask the producer) to make the show more stimulating.
+During your show, it would be great to have a bi-roll showing off before and afters of patients or animation (ask the producer) to make the show more stimulating.